bholtdwyer/website/content/research/_index.md

     text_link_url: /research/
 sidebar:
   author:
-  description: "The goal of my research is to help improve the choice set of policymakers looking to aid smallholder farmers in overcoming the new challenges they'll face due to climate change.  \n"
+  description: "I am interested in structural transformation and development, with a focus on India and Indonesia.
+My current work deals with the impact of the Green Revolution on farm sizes in India, the effectiveness of forest regulation in Indonesia, and the effect of federal procurement on firm growth in the U.S.  \n"
   show_sidebar_adunit: false
-  text_link_label: Contact me
+  text_link_label: Contact me!
-  text_link_url: mailto:varmenta@ucsd.edu
+  text_link_url: mailto:bdwyer@ucsd.edu
-  title: Vincent Armentano
+  title: Holt Dwyer
 thumbnail_left: true

 ---